wmwolf/MesaScript/README.md

 are read in.

-If you don't specify any extra namelists (99% of use cases), it just defaults to reading in the three main `star` namelists.
+If you don't specify any extra namelists (99% of use cases), it just defaults to reading in the five/three main `star` namelists.

 ### Accessing Current Values and Displaying Default Values
 Perhaps you want to display a default value in your inlist, but not actually change it.
 Well, most of the assignment methods mentioned earlier are also getter methods.
 I haven't mentioned how these methods actually work, so I'll do so now since you're still reading this manifesto.

 These methods first flag the name of the data category for going into the inlist.
 Then if a new value is supplied to them, it changes the value in the